Opening Doors for Youth Aging Out of Foster Care

 It costs too much to do nothing.

-The Possibilities Project empowers youth ages 18 to 25 who have aged out of Virginia’s foster care.
+My Path Forward empowers youth ages 18 to 25 who have aged out of Virginia’s foster care.

 In addition to safe, stable housing, we provide trauma-informed therapeutic counseling, along with networks to build permanent connections with adults to offer a lifetime of support and guidance.

 We invest in each young person’s success by securing access to basic needs like transportation, internet, a living expense stipend, and life skills training—like nutritious meal planning, how to create a budget, interviewing skills, and more.
-All young people in the program will have a roommate, for mutual support, accountability, and relationship building.
+All young people in the program have a roommate for mutual support, accountability, and relationship building.

 - Mentored as they pursue their own educational and career goals